Bulk API Terraform Limitations

 One-Sentence Rule

 Section titled “One-Sentence Rule”Update-in-place follows CREATE ordering.
 Only explicit DESTROY reverses dependencies.
-Delete children before parents using multiple applies.
+Delete children before parents, and remove fabric roles before deleting devices using multiple applies.

-This behavior may also occur for other hierarchical, bulk-managed resources when the bulk_site_provisioning flag is enabled,due to deletions being handled as update-in-place operations
+This behavior may also occur for other hierarchical bulk-managed resources when the bulk_site_provisioning flag is enabled, as deletions in bulk collections are always handled as update-in-place operations.